spuder/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: 2019-03-19

+**Today's Progress:** Spent entire day troubleshooting bash arrays where input is a newline separated string.
+Works in tests, but not in prod.
+No idea why.

+**Thoughts:** Torn between tweaking the code that I have, and wanting to complely overhaul and rewrite from scratch.
+Avoiding temptation to start over.
+I need to get better at fixing others code, not just writing my own.

+**Link to work:** spuder/bitbar-astrobox

 ### Day 4: 2019-03-18

 **Today's Progress:** Added bash itteration for bitbar astrobox plugin